OSUPCVLab/ERDES/README.md

 <summary><b>Support installing project as a package</b></summary>

 It allows other people to easily use your modules in their own projects.
-Change name of the `src` folder to your project name and complete the `setup.py` file.
+The source code is in the `erdes` folder.
+If you want to create your own project, rename the `erdes` folder to your project name and update the imports accordingly.

 Now your project can be installed from local files: